HITECHCRIME/HC_SG203_Im_Out/README.md

 ## Lyrics

 ```
-I'm out for calling you to stop
+i'm out for calling you to stop
-I don't revolve around your thoughts
+i don't revolve around your thoughts
-Prefer to stay away from motives
+prefer to stay away from motives
-Keeping me around the clock
+keeping me around the clock
-Mind locked on targets
+mind locked on targets
-Bound for a fall, too alone
+bound for a fall, too alone
+that's where the pain is found

+way too silent, bound for a fall to grasp
-That's where the pain is found
+where the pain is from, where the pain is found
+where my soul is born, gotta make it home
+stuck in doubts, i need to track that comm
+gotta make it out, ease the pain inside
+into flames i shout, i am fine i am fine
+yet still alone

 they evolve to find unknown
 Recall the agents paid to trace